 1. INTRODUCTION

-In tropical countries, agriculture is the main income source for the rural sector (Fopoussi et al., 2018).
+In tropical countries, agriculture is the main income source for the rural sector (Fopoussiet al., 2018).
 This is largely a subsistence agriculture mostly performed with traditional methods and generally with low yields (Tsafack, 2006).
 Responding to the demographic explosion, the need to ensure survival in tropical countries is constantly intensifying.
 The result is an intensive exploitation of land for agricultural purposes leading to acidification and susceptibility to erosion (Tematio and Olson, 1997).
 This determination has logically led, over the years, to rapid and continuous soil desaturation, with a drastic drop in agricultural yields (Tematio and Olson, 1997, FAO, 2004).
-Nowadays, the need to restore degraded areas and to preserve those that can be sustained represents a major challenge (Fopoussi et al., 2018, Tematio et al., 2011 and FAO, 2003).
+Nowadays, the need to restore degraded areas and to preserve those that can be sustained represents a major challenge (Fopoussiet al., 2018, Tematioet al., 2011 and FAO, 2003).
 The use of petrofertilizers and biofertilizers, among others, has become an established feature of agricultural practices in tropical countries.
-Thus, the use of products such as biochar is increasing (Novak et al., 2010 and Bahouro et al., 2023).
+Thus, the use of products such as biochar is increasing (Novak et al., 2010 and Bahouroet al., 2023).
 Due to its adsorption capacity, it constitutes an excellent habitat for microorganisms, particularly bacteria responsible of organic matter decomposition (Thies and Rillig, 2009).
 Recent studies reported that soil enrichment with biochar favors microorganism activities, good rhizosphere development, reduction of nutrient losses by leaching and, thereby, good plant feeding (Warnock et al., 2007 and Liang et al., 2006).
 Moreover, the application of biochar into agricultural soils enhances nutrient retention by improving cation exchange capacity (Lehmann, 2009).
 Indeed, biochar increases soils nitrogen, phosphorus, potassium and total carbon potential.
-The use of such materials is well suited to tropical soils, which are mostly subject to leaching processes (Tematio et al., 2004; Nguetnkam and Dultz, 2011).
+The use of such materials is well suited to tropical soils, which are mostly subject to leaching processes (Tematioet al., 2004; Nguetnkam and Dultz, 2011).
 This is the case of the ferrallitic soils of Adamawa-Cameroon in general, and those of Wassande in particular.
 These soils are overused by agriculture and become more depleted over the years with an increasingly low pH (Boutrais, 2000).
 Although petrofertilizers and biofertilizers are alternatives for the enhancement of soil quality, their availability is still a problem to resolve.
 In the locality of Wassande, maize crops generate a lot of residues, amount 16942 kg/10 ha and after harvest, most of these remain on the land surface until the next season (Hamagourdo, 2019).
 It is then rightly important to valorize them, and one of the possibilities is to transform them as biochar.
 This study aimed to assess biochar’s potential to improve physico-chemical properties of ferralitic soils of Wassande under maize cultivation.

 2. materialS and methods